awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   Crawler configuration information\.
 This versioned JSON string allows users to specify aspects of a crawler's behavior\.
 For more information, see [Configuring a Crawler](https://docs.aws.amazon.com/glue/latest/dg/crawler-configuration.html)\.
 + `CrawlerSecurityConfiguration` – UTF\-8 string, not more than 128 bytes long\.

-  The name of the SecurityConfiguration structure to be used by this Crawler\.
+  The name of the `SecurityConfiguration` structure to be used by this crawler\.

 ## Schedule Structure<a name="aws-glue-api-crawler-crawling-Schedule"></a>